Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsection{Local descriptor-based methods}

-The above-introduced methods aim to learn semantic structures of point clouds for high-level understanding, while the local descriptor-based methods instead focus on learning \textit{low-level information} from point clouds: PPF-FoldNet~\cite{deng2018ppf} extracts rotation invariant 3D local descriptors for \textit{3D matching}~\cite{zeng20173dmatch}.
-It inherits PointNet~\cite{qi2017pointnet}, FoldingNet~\cite{yang2018foldingnet} and PPFNet~\cite{deng2018ppfnet}, and formulates a new approach for unsupervised 3D local feature extraction.
-Several works~\cite{zeng2021corrnet3d,lang2021dpc} designed the pre-text task of \textit{non-rigid shape correspondence} for URL of point clouds, which aims to find the point-to-point correspondence of two deformable 3D shapes.
-Jiang \textit{et al.}~\cite{jiang2021sampling} proposed to learn feature representation through \textit{unsupervised 3D registration}.
-They designed a sampling network-guided cross-entropy method to find the optimal rigid transformation including a rotation matrix and a translation vector that can align the source point cloud to the target precisely.
+The aforementioned methods aim to learn semantic structures of point clouds for high-level understanding, while the local descriptor-based methods focus on learning representations for low-level tasks.
+For example, Deng \textit{et al.}~\cite{deng2018ppf} introduced PPF-FoldNet that extracts rotation-invariant 3D local descriptors for 3D matching~\cite{zeng20173dmatch}.
+Several works~\cite{zeng2021corrnet3d,lang2021dpc} exploit non-rigid shape correspondence extraction as pre-text tasks for URL of point clouds, aiming to find the point-to-point correspondence of two deformable 3D shapes.
+Jiang \textit{et al.}~\cite{jiang2021sampling} explore unsupervised 3D registration for finding the optimal rigid transformation that can align the source point cloud to the target precisely.

-The performances of local descriptor-based methods are mainly evaluated on low-level tasks while the generalizability that adapting feature representations towards other tasks including high-level 3D understanding is rarely discussed, which remains an open application domain for the community.
+The performances of existing local descriptor-based methods are mainly evaluated on low-level tasks.
+However, how to adapt the learned feature representations toward other high-level tasks is rarely discussed.
+We expect more related research in the future.